FAQs About the Fall 2020 EWA Reporting Fellowships

-The EWA Reporting Fellowship provides financial awards to education journalists to undertake special reporting and writing projects.
+The EWA Reporting Fellowships program provides financial awards to education journalists to undertake special reporting and writing projects.

 How many fellowships will be awarded?

-EWA expects to award approximately six to eight fellowships in this round.
+EWA expects to award approximately seven fellowships in this round.

 How much money comes with the fellowship?